No doubt Shanghai is a sweet place to be shooting your film photography.

 I don’t know which of those best suits your circumstances.
 The former is more expensive but the latter involves more traipsing.
 Ultimately, it’s up to you what you want to do.

 It’s worth saying again that there are alternatives to Weima, Film Park, and even Xing Guang in Shanghai.
-I’ve just never tried them.
-If and when I do, I’ll add them to this post.
+I just never tried them.

 If you have a place you go to that hasn’t been mentioned here and want to give them a shout, do so in the comments below.
 We could then see about getting them added in. 😀